cmllr/cleanissue/README.md

-## Hotissue
+## Cleanissue

-Hotissue removes ":+1:" comments form repository issue discussions on GitHub.com
+Cleanissue removes ":+1:" comments form repository issue discussions on GitHub.com

+You will get a notification in the issue title with the amount of hidden comments

 ![title](http://img.0fury.de/927262cdddcc8edddedac77eb1e1483a.png)